vicfryzel/xmonad-config/README.markdown

 ### Starting xmonad from xdm, kdm, or gdm

     echo xmonad >> ~/.xsession
-    # Note: this method will start no programs in your new session.
+    # Note: this method will start no programs in your new session upon login.
     # To get a terminal in your next session, press Alt+Shift+Enter.
     # Logout, login from xdm/kdm/gdm